Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_13.md

 An often neglected area of study in modern electronics is that of _tubes_, more precisely known as _vacuum tubes_ or _electron tubes_.
 Almost completely overshadowed by semiconductor, or \"solid-state\" components in most modern applications, tube technology once dominated electronic circuit design.

 In fact, the historical transition from \"electric\" to \"electronic\" circuits really began with tubes, for it was with tubes that we entered into a whole new realm of circuit function: a way of controlling the flow of electrons (current) in a circuit by means of another electric signal (in the case of most tubes, the controlling signal is a small voltage).
 The semiconductor counterpart to the tube, of course, is the transistor.
 Transistors perform much the same function as tubes: controlling the flow of electrons in a circuit by means of another flow of electrons in the case of the bipolar transistor, and controlling the flow of electrons by means of a voltage in the case of the field-effect transistor.
 In either case, a relatively small electric signal controls a relatively large electric current.
-This is the essence of the word \"electronic,\" so as to distinguish it from \"electric,\" which has more to do with how electron flow is regulated by Ohm\'s Law and the physical attributes of wire and components.
+This is the essence of the word \"electronic,\" so as to distinguish it from \"electric,\" which has more to do with how electron flow is regulated by Ohm's Law and the physical attributes of wire and components.

 Though tubes are now obsolete for all but a few specialized applications, they are still a worthy area of study.
 If nothing else, it is fascinating to explore \"the way things used to be done\" in order to better appreciate modern technology.

 ## Early tube history{ #sec:xtocid15706701 }

 Thomas Edison, that prolific American inventor, is often credited with the invention of the incandescent lamp.
 More accurately, it could be said that Edison was the man who _perfected_ the incandescent lamp.
-Edison\'s successful design of 1879 was actually preceded by 77 years by the British scientist Sir Humphry Davy, who first demonstrated the principle of using electric current to heat a thin strip of metal (called a \"filament\") to the point of incandescence (glowing white hot).
+Edison's successful design of 1879 was actually preceded by 77 years by the British scientist Sir Humphry Davy, who first demonstrated the principle of using electric current to heat a thin strip of metal (called a \"filament\") to the point of incandescence (glowing white hot).

 Edison was able to achieve his success by placing his filament (made of carbonized sewing thread) inside of a clear glass bulb from which the air had been forcibly removed.
 In this vacuum, the filament could glow at white-hot temperatures without being consumed by combustion: